 All you need to make this cute craft is a few paper plates (of course), some cardboard, googly eyes and a few other simple craft supplies I’m certain you already have on hand right now.

-This easy paper plate craft will delight preschoolers and kids of all ages, especially with the help of our free craft template.
+This easy paper plate craft will delight preschoolers and kids of all ages, especially with the help of our craft template.

 Read our simple how-to instructions for making this paper plate panda bear below and then watch a full video tutorial near the bottom of this post.

 How to Make a Paper Plate Panda Bear Craft